 Then, at a friend’s suggestion, my gang of girlfriends – who were to be my bridesmaids – and I went on the honeymoon I had planned, taking a leaf out of Sex and the City.
+To make me stop feeling bad after a breakup, they thought this was the only route.
 It was a little weird and sad in the beginning but I eventually found myself having a good time.
 The trip did me a lot of good, and at least, got me started on the path to healing after a breakup.”

 Related Reading: When Someone Leaves You Let Them Go…Here’s Why!

 Social media and breakups don’t mix well, trust us on that.
 The pictures of happy couples on your timeline can hit like a sharp jab, augmenting your feelings of loneliness and longing.
 Then, there is the compelling urge to stalk your ex on social media to keep track of what they’ve been up to.
 Yep, we all do it!
 So no point denying it to us to and yourself.

 Your sad breakup thoughts only amplify when you see them living and you’re no more part of that life.
 And the worst of it all is spotting a new ‘someone special’ in their stories or posts can be soul-crushing.
 Likewise, if you see that they seem to be unfazed by the breakup, it can enhance that gloomy state of feeling sorry for yourself.

 Juhi says, “It is better to take a break from all the social media platforms.
 It will help you in different ways.
 First of all, no more stalking your ex.
 Secondly, you will be away from other types of negativity which can affect you through social media.
 Last but not least, you will have more time to give to yourself.”